-Our first offering period commenced October 1, 2014, and closed on December 31, 2014, at which time 5,395 shares of common stock were issued.
-Our second offering period commenced January 1, 2015, and closed on June 30, 2015, at which time 8,277 shares of common stock were issued.
-Our third offering period commenced July 1, 2015, and closed on December 31, 2015, at which time 12,639 shares of common stock were issued.
-We plan to have offering periods two times annually, each six months in duration, to purchase stock under the 2014 ESPP.
+We had two offering periods under the 2014 ESPP in 2016.
+The first offering period commenced January 1, 2016, and closed on June 30, 2016, at which time 30,501 shares of common stock were issued.
+Our second offering period commenced July 1, 2016, and closed on December 31, 2016, at which time 36,127 shares of common stock were issued.
+We plan to continue to have offering periods two times annually, each six months in duration, to purchase stock under the 2014 ESPP.
 Payroll deductions will be made and held for the purchase of our common stock at the end of each offering period.
 Our board of directors may, at its discretion, choose a different period of not more than 12 months for offerings.

 On the commencement date of each offering period, each eligible employee may authorize up to a maximum of 15% of his or her compensation to be deducted by us during the offering period.
 Each employee who continues to be a participant in the 2014 ESPP on the last business day of the offering period will be deemed to have exercised an option to purchase from us the number of whole shares of our common stock that his or her accumulated payroll deductions on such date will pay for, not in excess of the maximum numbers set forth above.
 Under the terms of the 2014 ESPP, the purchase price shall be determined by our board of directors for each offering period and will be at least 85% of the applicable closing price of our common stock.
-If our board of directors does not make a determination of the purchase price, the purchase price will be 85% of the lesser of the closing price of our common stock on the first business day of the offering period.
+If our board of directors does not make a determination of the purchase price, the purchase price will be 85% of the lesser of the closing price of our common stock on the first business day of the offering period or on the last business day of the offering period.